-South-South Cooperation is playing a greater role than ever before in tackling food insecurity.
-Global demand for southern development solutions that have been tested and proven effective is at an all-time high.
+As South-South Cooperation plays a greater role than ever before in tackling food insecurity, global demand for Southern development solutions that have been tested and proven effective is at an all-time high.

 FAO – building new partnerships for integrated rural development